AAAI-DISIM-UnivAQ/DALI/Examples/ReadME.md

 ## Linux Issues

+Put attention to the TCP errors.
+The new startup script shoudl take care of this.

+Otherwise:

 ### Fast restart of the MAS

 With Linux if you need to start the MAS during debug many times, you can avoid the server error, with the following command

     sudo sysctl -w net.ipv4.tcp_tw_reuse=1